TheJacksonLaboratory/lama_workflow/README.md

 - Edit `generate_data.toml` inside `lama_workspace/data/wild_type_and_mutant_data` accordingly.
 You will need to point to a fixed volume, a fixed mask, a stats mask, a label map and a label info CSV file, so your atlas should have all that info!
 - It's good practice to make sure the thread number you specify in `generate_data.toml` matches the number of threads you are asking for in `lama_spatial.sbatch`!
 - All this done, you can submit `lama_spatial.sbatch` and that should work.
 Remember to submit it as an array job for faster processing (`sbatch --array=1-8 lama_spatial.sbatch`)!
-- Output files will be stored inside `lama_walkthroughs` and named according to what was specified in the `sbatch` file (by default, I have `lama_spatial_N.out` and `lama_spatial_N.err`, where `N` is the number of the job in the array).
+- Output files will be stored inside `lama_workspace` and named according to what was specified in the `sbatch` file (by default, I have `lama_spatial_N.out` and `lama_spatial_N.err`, where `N` is the number of the job in the array).

 ## Stats
 - Replicate folder structure shown on this repo (easily done by just cloning it)
 - You need to run spatial normalization before this step.
 No extra input data is needed.
 - Edit `stats.toml` inside `lama_workspace/data/stats_with_BH_correction` accordingly.
 You will need to point to a stats mask, a label map and a label info CSV file.
 You need these for the spatial normalization anyway, so they should already be in the right place - just make sure the file names in `stats.toml` correspond to the correct files!
 - All this done, you can submit `lama_stats.sbatch` and that should work.
-Output files will be stored inside `lama_walkthroughs` and named according to what was specified in the `sbatch` file (by default, I have `lama_stats.out` and `lama_stats.err`).
+Output files will be stored inside `lama_workspace` and named according to what was specified in the `sbatch` file (by default, I have `lama_stats.out` and `lama_stats.err`).

 # Potential pitfalls
-- The biggest issue I ran into was finding an atlas with all the data LAMA needs.
-The provided walkthrough supplies all the relevant for E14.5, but trying to run spatial normalization and stats over E15.5 proved impossible - I assume due to my own failure to find where the corresponding atlas files were available.
-I have only found a population average and a label map for it and my attempts to manually reconstruct the rest of the necessary data for spatial normalization did not work.
-So, heads up, make sure you have target data that is enough for LAMA!
+- The biggest issue was finding an atlas with all the data LAMA needs.
+The provided walkthrough supplies all the relevant for E14.5, but trying to run spatial normalization and stats over E15.5 proved impossible - likely due to failure to find where the corresponding atlas files were available.
+Make sure you have target data that is enough for LAMA!
+- As noted previosuly, the Sumner2 scheduler is merciless!
+While the provided `sbatch` scripts request enough resources to run through the walkthrough, the memory amount may not be sufficient for your data.
+If your job is killed with an "Out of Memory" error and email notification, you will need to edit the `sbatch` script to increase the requested amount of memory.

 # A final note